Prisjakt/feed-specification/docs/advanced/http-updates.md

 ## Description

 If you want to send updates on individual offers as fast as possible you can send us HTTP requests as soon as changes occur.
-Updates to our system will be newar real-time (within seconds) in the normal case.
-The end user will se changes in about ~15 minutes after our frontend caches expires.
+Updates to our system will be near real-time (within seconds) in the normal case.
+The end user will see changes in about ~15 minutes after our frontend caches expires.

 :::info Create Integrations